Drummer05/Google_Case_Study/README.md

 - [Tableau Dashboard](#tableau-dashboard)

 ## Project Overview
 This project delves into the bike-sharing patterns of Cyclistic, a prominent bike-sharing company in Chicago.
-Leveraging the R programming language, we derived insights accentuating the unique behaviors of Cyclistic's annual subscribers and casual riders.
+Leveraging the R programming language, I derived insights accentuating the unique behaviors of Cyclistic's annual subscribers and casual riders.
 The end goal?
 Designing effective marketing strategies that convert occasional riders into dedicated annual subscribers.

 ## Business Task
 Identify and understand the disparities in usage patterns between annual members and casual riders.
 By uncovering these nuances, Cyclistic is poised to design marketing campaigns that resonate with casual riders, nudging them towards annual memberships.